Resources for Medical Schools During the COVID-19 Pandemic

 The AAMC has developed guidance in support of medical student, resident, and applicant participation in demonstrations and other forms of peaceful public protest against police brutality and systemic racism.
 This guidance is intended for medical school administrators, the admissions community, and residency program directors for their consideration as they review and refine their communications and processes for the upcoming selection cycles.
 (Last updated July 7, 2020)

 The Coalition for Physician Accountability, of which the AAMC is a member, released recommendations on three major issues that applicants and training programs are facing as they prepare for the 2020-21 residency cycle: away rotations, in-person interviews for residency, and the ERAS timeline.
 (Last updated May 11, 2020)

 The AAMC in a joint statement with the LCME issued guidance on medical students’ participation in the clinical setting during the COVID-19 pandemic.
-(Last updated April 14, 2020)
+(Last updated Aug.14, 2020)

 The AAMC in a joint statement with the LCME issued guidance on enrolled medical students’ participation in volunteer and paid clinical activities beyond the purview of their medical schools.
 (Last updated April 3, 2020)

 Several AAMC services that support learners have issued special information about COVID-19.